 A California breeder in the 1960s used street cats to develop a type and temperament for a feline that would be large, lovable, and laid back.
 In time, that type was established and today’s Ragdoll is a large and muscular, semi-longhaired cat with blue eyes and an affectionate disposition.
 He comes in three colour patterns.
 The Ragdoll is not much of a jumper—he’d rather follow you around the house and will most likely help you greet guests at the front door.

-This ancient breed originated on the Isle of Man, where Manx cats are also referred to as stubbins.
+This historic breed originated on the Isle of Man, where Manx cats are also referred to as stubbins.
 Most Manx are born without tails—a genetic mutation most likely caused by the limited cat population.
 The beed has a dense, plush double coat, and, while the island’s original cats were shorthaired, longhairs were introduced during the time of the Vikings.
 The Manx’s back appears rounded because his hind legs are longer than his front.
 This also gives the Manx plenty of strength and agility.
 His head and large eyes are round, and his ears are quite wide, tapering to a fine tip.

 Documented as early as the 1600s, this ancient breed originated in central Turkey’s Angora region.
 The breed’s soft and silky coat is its trademark, and this breed is widely considered to be the origin of the mutations for both white coat colour and long hair in cats.
 The Turkish Angora was used extensively in the development of the Persian.